yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 The protocol ensures that the client will continue speaking to the correct server even when the server's certificate is renewed.
-In this sense, pinning is not associated to certificates which is the reason we designate the protocol described in this document as "server identity pining".
+In this sense, pinning is not associated with certificates which is the reason we designate the protocol described in this document as "server identity pinning".

 Note that this property is not impacted by the use of the server's public key in the pinning proof, because the scope of the public key